squash-share/ltaoist/README.md

 1. Participate in the construction of all industries and professions, servering the social, making money and gettting jobs.
 Programming is a skill.
 In the process of informatization and scientization, all industries and professions may need computers.
 If one need computers, one may need programming.

-2. Connect with relevant studies and technologies, promoting the interdisciplinarity, improving the scientific and technical content of a domain.
+2. Connect with relevant studies and technologies, promoting the interdisciplinarity, improving the scientific and technical ratio of a domain.

 3. Expand your life circle, meet different people, and enrich your social lifetime and interpersonal communication experience.